 How to Solve the Problem of Smoking in Pregnancy

 In October 2015 in the UK a report was published called Smoking Cessation in Pregnancy: A Review of the Challenge.
-This endeavour was endorsed by no less than twenty-one worthy organisations such as Action on Smoking and Health, Bliss (‘for babies born too soon, too small, too sick’), the Community Practitioners’ and Health Visitors’ Association, and the like.
+It was endorsed by no less than twenty-one worthy organisations such as Action on Smoking and Health, Bliss (‘for babies born too soon, too small, too sick’), the Community Practitioners’ and Health Visitors’ Association, and the like.

 The report considers how to deal with the serious problem of pregnant women who smoke – an activity, as is well known, that is harmful to the unborn babies as well as to the mothers.

-Rather than critiquing the whole paper, for this post I shall consider just the title: why is it merely Smoking Cessation in Pregnancy and not Smoking Prohibition in Pregnancy?
+Rather than critiquing the whole paper, for this post I shall consider just the title.
+Why is it merely Smoking Cessation in Pregnancy and not Smoking Prohibition in Pregnancy?

-In the UK anyone aged over eighteen, pregnant or not, may go into any shop or supermarket where cigarettes are sold and buy – no questions asked – a packet containing twenty of these dangerous, addictive products.
+In the UK anyone aged over 18, pregnant or not, may go into any shop or supermarket where cigarettes are sold and buy – no questions asked – a packet containing twenty of these dangerous, addictive products.

-Now let us suppose – just suppose – that smoking was banned for pregnant women.
+Now let us suppose, just suppose, that smoking was banned for pregnant women.
 They would not be allowed to buy cigarettes in the shops or through the internet and other people would be forbidden on pain of instant excommunication knowingly to give cigarettes to a pregnant woman, and let us further suppose that this scheme worked perfectly so that there was no way a woman, once her pregnancy was confirmed, could legally smoke cigarettes or use any nicotine product.
 What would happen?
 Would there be an outcry?
 Would there be marches in the streets with demonstrators carrying placards saying ‘We demand the right of pregnant women to smoke!’?

 I suspect many women would be quite relieved that the dilemma of smoking in pregnancy had been taken away from them.
 They may well say to themselves, ‘Of course I know it’s bad for me and the baby, but now that I’m not allowed to smoke, well, I’ll just have to accept it.’